viniciuseduardo/devops-challenge-apps/README.md

 ### Deliverable 2 - Kubernetes cluster and PostgreSQL

 1. Using IAC(infrastructure as code) create a Kubernetes cluster
+1. Using IAC(infrastructure as code) create a PostgreSQL server
-1. Using IAC(infrastructure as code) create a PostgreSQL database
+1. Using IAC(infrastructure as code) create a PostgreSQL database and user

 ### Deliverable 3 - api and database tiers terraform script